nestybox/sysbox/README.md

 ### Docker + Sysvisor Debug

-Sysvisor-runc takes several debug flags in its command line.
-When invoking sysvisor via Docker, these options can be passed down by adding the `runtimeArgs` clause in the `/etc/docker/daemon.json` file.
+sysvisor-runc takes several debug flags in its command line.
+When invoking sysvisor-runc via Docker, these options can be passed down from Docker to sysvisor-runc by adding the `runtimeArgs` clause in the `/etc/docker/daemon.json` file.

-For example, to disable strict checking of distro compatiblity, use:
+For example, to disable strict checking for kernel version compatiblity, use:

 ```
 {